Duck test: Notable uses

 In 2015, a variation of the duck test was applied in the revocation of tax exempt "nonprofit" status to Blue Shield of California:

 In a startling blow to one of California's biggest health insurers, the state has revoked the tax-exempt status of Blue Shield of California, forcing the company to pay tens of millions of dollars in back taxes and unleashing a torrent of calls for it to return billions of dollars to customers.

 The tax board's action 'was an acknowledgment of what Blue Shield was already doing, or not doing,' said Anthony Wright, head of Health Access California, a consumer advocacy group.
 'And if it looks like a duck and talks like a duck, it should be taxed like a duck.

 The Liskov substitution principle in computer science is sometimes expressed as a counter-example to the duck test:

 If it looks like a duck and quacks like a duck but it needs batteries, you probably have the wrong abstraction.

 Russian Minister of Foreign Affairs Sergey Lavrov used a version of the duck test in 2015 in response to allegations that Russian airstrikes in Syria were not targeting terrorist groups, primarily ISIS, but rather West-supported groups such as the Free Syrian Army.
 When asked to elaborate his definition of 'terrorist groups', he replied:

 If it looks like a terrorist, if it acts like a terrorist, if it walks like a terrorist, if it fights like a terrorist, it's a terrorist, right?

-Professor Vladimir Vapnik, a pioneer and co-inventor of Support Vector Machines (SVM) and a major contributor to the theory of machine learning and many foundational ideas in statistical learning, uses the duck test as a way to summarize the importance of simple predicates to classify things.
-During the discussion he often uses the test to illustrate that the concise format of the duck test is a form of intelligence that machines are not capable of producing.

 The philosopher Slavoj Žižek frequently references the Marx Brothers' rewording of the duck test in Duck Soup: "He may look like an idiot and talk like an idiot, but don't let that fool you.
 He really is an idiot."
 The humorousness of this line lies in its violation of an expected opposite.